Simon Fraser, 15th Lord Lovat: Second World War

-Lord Lovat instructed his personal piper, Bill Millin, to pipe the commandos and himself ashore, in defiance of specific orders not to allow such an action in battle.
-When Private Millin demurred, citing the regulations, he recalled later, Lord Lovat replied: "Ah, but that’s the English War Office.
-You and I are both Scottish, and that doesn’t apply".
+Lord Lovat instructed his personal piper, Bill Millin, to pipe the commandos and himself ashore, in defiance of orders specifically forbidding such actions in battle.
+When Private Millin demurred, citing the regulations, he recalled later, Lord Lovat replied: "Ah, but that's the English War Office.
+You and I are both Scottish, and that doesn't apply".

 Lovat's forces swiftly pressed on, Lovat himself advancing with parts of his brigade from Sword to Pegasus Bridge, which had been defiantly defended by men of the 2nd Bn the Ox & Bucks Light Infantry (6th Airborne Division) who had landed in the early hours by glider.
-Lord Lovat's commandos arrived at a little past 1 p.m. at Pegasus Bridge though the rendezvous time as per the plan was noon.
-It is a common misconception that they reached almost exactly on time, late by only two and a half minutes.
-Upon reaching the rendezvous, Lord Lovat apologised to Lieutenant-Colonel Geoffrey Pine-Coffin, of 7th Parachute Battalion.
+Lord Lovat's commandos arrived at a little past 1 p.m. at Pegasus Bridge though the rendezvous time stipulated in the plan was noon.
+(A common misconception holds that they arrived almost exactly on time, late by only two and a half minutes.)
+Upon reaching the rendezvous, Lord Lovat apologised for his unit's lateness to Lieutenant-Colonel Geoffrey Pine-Coffin, of 7th Parachute Battalion.
 He went on to establish defensive positions around Ranville, east of the River Orne.
 The bridges were relieved later in the day by elements of the British 3rd Infantry Division.

+For the Frasers, whose origins trace back to Normandy, it was considered a historic "full circle" moment for their clan chief to lead men back to those shores.
+Simon Fraser, the 15th Lord Lovat, leading his commandos in battle on D-Day in 1944 was the last time a Scottish clan chief is known to have commanded troops in war.
+Although clan chiefs have continued to hold military and political positions, Lovat's actions marked the end of an era.
+It was the last moment that a clan chief and his personal piper would lead forces under such circumstances.
+Simon Fraser, Lord Lovat, remains the most prominent example of a clan chief in WWII whose actions deliberately recalled the ancient tradition of clan warfare.
+His leadership of the Commandos, particularly his use of a piper on D-Day, made his a uniquely public and symbolic demonstration of that history.
+Other chiefs held high command, but Lovat's actions were arguably the most theatrical and deliberate invocation of his heritage on the battlefield.

 During the Battle of Breville on 12 June, Lord Lovat was seriously wounded whilst observing an artillery bombardment by the 51st Highland Division.
-A stray shell fell short of its target and landed amongst the officers, killing Lieutenant-Colonel A. P. Johnson, commanding officer of the 12th Parachute Battalion, also seriously wounding Brigadier Hugh Kindersley of the 6th Airlanding Brigade.
+A stray shell fell short of its target and landed amongst the officers, killing Lieutenant-Colonel A. P. Johnson, commanding officer of the 12th Parachute Battalion, and seriously wounding Brigadier Hugh Kindersley of the 6th Airlanding Brigade.

-He was awarded the Legion of Honour and the Croix de Guerre by a grateful French Fourth Republic.
+Lovat was awarded the Légion d'honneur and the Croix de Guerre by a grateful French Fourth Republic.